Once Upon a Time in the Wild West

 A Work in Progress

 The Thunder Mesa Mining Co. is more than a model railroad, it is an interactive themed environment with lights, sounds, animation, and effects designed to immerse visitors in the story of this miniature world.
 Its function is to entertain and delight.
 Though much of the railroad is finished, there are still many things left to do and it will most likely always be a work in progress.
 Many commercially available products such as model locomotives, track, rolling stock, figures, and various kits are being used on the layout, but many things, such as most structures, are being custom built from scratch.
 The rock-work scenery of buttes, mesas, and canyons is mostly hand carved from light-weight urethane or polystyrene foam.
 Even the saguaro cacti are carved from foam.
-Please visit the Thunder Mesa Blog for an ongoing series of articles and how-to's related to the railroad, or the Thunder Mesa Studio YouTube channel for TMMC videos.
+Please visit the Thunder Mesa Blog for an ongoing series of articles, videos and how-to's related to the railroad.

 Thunder Mesa Studio and the Thunder Mesa Mining Co. model railroad are available to visit by appointment, and open to the public on special open house train days.
 Please see the Visit the Studio page for more details.